fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs close_code %}
-The code or identifier associated with the closure or resolution of the issue.
+The code or identifier associated with the closure or resolution.
 {% enddocs %}

 {% docs problem_task_close_code %}
-The code or identifier associated with the closure or resolution of the issue.
+The code or identifier associated with the closure or resolution of the problem task.
 {% enddocs %}

 {% docs change_task_close_code %}
 The code or identifier associated with the closure or resolution of the change task.
 {% enddocs %}

-{% docs change_close_code %}
+{% docs change_request_close_code %}
-The code or identifier associated with the closure or resolution of the change.
+The code or identifier associated with the closure or resolution of the change request.
 {% enddocs %}

 {% docs other_reason %}